PinkDiamond1/boba-docs/user-docs/002_fraud-detection.md

 ---
-description: Helping to secure Boba by checking for Operator Fraud
+description: Help secure Boba by checking for Operator Fraud
 ---

 # Checking Boba Mainnet for Fraud